blueff/cs107e-review/README.md

 #### Need for speed?

 Previously I implemented the `console` module with double buffering [console_doublebuffer.c](./week8/assign7/console_doublebuffer.c).
-Whevever the console receives a character, it will update the inner state, and then we draw the whole screen based on the inner state.
+Whenever the console receives a character, it will update the inner state, and then redraw the whole screen based on the inner state.

 Although the model is very straight forward and easy understanding, we can see the deficiency: it needs to redraw the whole screen for every character.